levi-sr93/login_form_transitions/readme.md

 #CLone the files to your machine
 git clone https://github.com/levi-sr93/login_form_transitions.git

-#open the folder in the login.html
+#open the folder and click on login.html

 ```